 Under Deng's leadership the current reformers first began their labor reform by introducing direct material incentives into the wage system of state employees.
 In the 1950s, piece-work wages were quite common, but they were abandoned during the Great Leap Forward.
 Piece-work wage rates were again implemented in the early 1960s and then totally banned during the Cultural Revolution.
 As we stated earlier, from 1966 to 1979, workers in state enterprises were paid on an eight-grade wage system.
-Wage reform under Deng began by adding bonus pay to the workers regular wages as direct material incentives, and in 1979-80 wage payment according to piece work was reintroduced.
-15 The reformers believe that these incentives would encourage workers to compete with one another, thus raising their productivity.
-Even though before the wage reform, cadres and workers were paid according to different scales, the wage reform added a new feature that tied the amount of the pay to the position one held.
-Before the reform, the wages of cadres went up only when they progressed from a lower to a higher grade.
-As part of the wage reform, the management of each enterprise set up positions such as president, vice-president, senior engineer, according to the model of modern capitalist corporations, and each position entitled the holder to an extra amount of pay in addition to his regular wages.
-This change created larger internal wage differences within enterprises.
-Then, the Economic Structure Reform in 1985 gave management the autonomy to set up discretionary funds for themselves.
-The discretionary fund worked much like expense accounts in the West.
-Workers resented the management's discretionary fund, calling it "the management's little gold mine."
-The Economic Structure Reform also gave the management the authority to pay themselves and/or workers higher wages from the profits the enterprise earned.
-This change in policy destroyed the original eightgrade wage scale, which ensured that workers of the same grade received the same wage (with small differcoverage of industrial workers rose from 32 to 42 percent during this period.
-Payment by piece work increased from one percent of all personnel in 1981 to 11 percent in 1984 and 1986.
-David Grainck, "Multiple Labor Markets in the Industrial State Enterprise Sector," The China Quarterly, June
+Wage reform under Deng began by adding bonus pay to the workers regular wages as direct material incentives, and in 1979-80 wage payment according to piece work was reintroduced.17 The reformers believe that these incentives would encourage workers to compete with one another, thus raising their productivity.
+Even though before the wage reform, cadres and workers were paid according to different scales, the wage reform added a new feature

-14 See Important Documents Since the Eleventh Congress, Vol. 2, pp. 747-750.
+16 See Important Documents Since the Eleventh Congress, Vol. 2, pp. 747-750.